zzzihao-li/COMP5566/lab1/attack.md

+In the following, I will demostrate how to eclipse an Ethereum node.

 After the preparation, there are seven nodes (1 bootnode, 3 honest nodes, and 3 bot nodes) in your computer.

 1. We fist launch the blockchain network by running the bootnode, and compute its enode url.